oliverfaase/github-portfolio/README.md

 I created a GIS database and interactive StoryMap to organize, map, and showcase past Cal Poly City and Regional Planning studio projects.

-I compiled historical studio-project records, cleaned and standardized the attribute data, and geocoded each project for display in an interactive web map.
-The resulting database transformed a list of past studio work into a spatial and searchable resource demonstrating the geographic reach and impact of the program.
+I compiled historical studio-project records, cleaned and standardized their attributes, and geocoded each project for display in an interactive web map.
+The database transformed a list of studio work into a spatial and searchable resource demonstrating the geographic reach and impact of the program.

 ### Project Contributions